 Bit 0 of data byte 3 is associated with the first sequential SVD listed in the regular Video Data Block(s) (see Section 7.5.1) of the EDID, bit 1 the second SVD, bit 2 the third, and so on.
 If any SVD beyond the first eight SVDs supports YC_BC_R 4:2:0 capability, then additional byte(s) shall be provided, with bit ordering the same as byte 3 (e.g., with more than eight SVDs, bit 0 of byte 4 would indicate the YC_BC_R capability associated with the ninth sequential SVD in the set of SVDs listed in the EDID).
-To save space, not all SVDs in the EDID need be marked relative to YC_BC_R 4:2:0 capability (i.e., bytes that would be filled with all zero-bits do not need to be included).
+To save space, not all SVDs in the EDID need be marked relative to YC_BC_R 4:2:0 capability (i.e., bytes that would be filled with all zero-bits and that are not followed by non-zero bytes do not need to be included).